-• This statement should be worded to tie the speech together and give a note of finality.
+- This statement should be worded to tie the speech together and give a note of finality.
 The speaker might make reference to an idea presented in the introduction, use a concluding quotation, or a statement that sums up the thrust of the speech.
-There should be no doubt the speech is completed.
+There should be no doubt the speech is completed. - This step brings the speech to its psychological conclusion.
+This statement should be strong and memorable.